ethancollins0/FixedNavbar/README.md

-This project was built for a medium blog, found here:
+This Project Was Built For a Medium Blog

 ![working](https://github.com/ethancollins0/capstone-backend/blob/master/GitFiles/Home.png)